 The output returned by your code with the given custom input values is shown below:

-Tip: While debugging, it is also important to check that you are passing the correct format of input to your code and returning the output in the exact expected format.
+Tip: While debugging, it is also important to check that you are passing the correct input format to your code and returning the output in the expected format.
 Suppose Sample Test cases are available for your coding question.

 In some cases, to help you to understand the expected output for the problem, your test setter may have included a hidden solution in the question.
-In this scenario, the Expected Output area displays the correct output from the hidden solution for the given custom input values.
+The Expected Output area displays the correct output from the hidden solution for the given custom input values in this scenario.

 Note: The solutions to all HackerRank library questions are uploaded.
 Therefore, candidates can compare their output with the expected output when they add the input to test their code for these questions.